justinjoco/python-tutorial/docs/collections/comprehensions.md

 Code sample link: <https://replit.com/@jjoco/python-comprehensions>

 Comprehensions is neat Python feature that allows the creation of new collections from previously-made collections in a syntactically concise way.
+We will cover list, dictionary, and set comprehensions in this tutorial.

 ## List comprehensions
 List comprehensions allows the creation of new lists from other collections.
 The general syntax is the following: